HimanshuSharma-IITKGP/My-Projects/README.md

                 - Time limit of 10 seconds per question
                 - Test ends if the time limit exceeds
                 - Skip a question by clicking on next
+                - Log of time spent on each Question